-We seek the following learning outcomes, specifically in reference to social and political philosophy:
+We seek the following learning outcomes, specifically in reference to feminist philosophy:

-- 1. Enhanced knowledge of social and political philosophy and competence in the use of its analytical tools. - 2.
-Increased awareness of the complexity of major issues such as those examined in the course; - Greater understanding of the moral issues related to social and political philosophy, particularly justice, and ability to analyze the issues with attention to their depth and complexity. - 4.
+- 1. Enhanced knowledge of feminist philosophy and competence in the use of its analytical tools. - Increased awareness of the complexity of major gender issues such as those examined in the course; - 3.
+Greater understanding of the moral issues related to gender, justice, and philosophy and ability to analyze the issues with attention to their depth and complexity. - 4.
 Increased knowledge of and analytical ability at how such issues as gender, race, class, and sexuality relate and compound questions.